alqassabz/IMZTV/README.md

 ### ***Future Updates***

-- [ ] Add a comment section for users to discuss movies.
+- [ ] Allow Admins to edit and delete reviews.
+- [ ] Allow movied to be viewed from a third part api instead of being uploaded by the admin

  ### ***More features will be added in future updates.***
 ***